deepsquare-io/ClusterFactory/CONTRIBUTING.md

 GitHub, to help triage, reproduce, or fix bugs that people have filed, to add to our documentation, or to help out in any other way.

-We can grant commit access (which includes full rights to the issue database, such as being able to edit labels) to people who have gained our trust and demonstrated a commitment to Cluster Factory.
+We can grant commit access (which includes full rights to the issue database, such as being able to edit labels) to people who have gained our trust and demonstrated a commitment to ClusterFactory.

 ## Helping out in the issue database